Its the eternal frustration of HR pros across the globe

 I could (and probably will) write a lengthy blog post about how we can tackle the stigma, but it largely boils down to this one simple goal:

 Make mental health part of everyday conversation

-In the same way, we chat about the weather, football, or that our elbow is playing up again we should be speaking honestly and openly about how we’re feeling that day.
-In the same way, as we speak about drinking 8 glasses of water to avoid dehydration or eating 5 fruit and veg, we should be talking about self-care and learning our own indicators that we’re struggling to avoid poor mental health.
+In the same way, we chat about the weather, football, or that our elbow is playing up again.
+We should be speaking honestly and openly about how we were feeling that day.
+In the same way, as we speak about drinking 8 glasses of water to avoid dehydration or eating 5 fruits and veg, we should be talking about self-care and learning our own indicators that were struggling to avoid poor mental health.